-A Muslim marriage is a sacred knot, a blessing as well as a duty.
-It’s this connection between two human souls to share their moments of peace, sorrow and to strengthen each other.
+A Muslim marriage is a sacred knot and a blessing.
+It’s this connection between two human souls to share their moments of peace, sorrow, and to strengthen.

 “And among His signs is this, that He created for you mates from among yourselves, that you may dwell in peace and tranquillity with them, and He has put love and mercy between your (hearts): Verily in that are signs for those who reflect”(Quran Ar-Rum: 30:21).

 وَمِنْ آيَاتِهِ أَنْ خَلَقَ لَكُمْ مِنْ أَنْفُسِكُمْ أَزْوَاجًا لِتَسْكُنُوا إِلَيْهَا وَجَعَلَ بَيْنَكُمْ مَوَدَّةً وَرَحْمَةً ۚ إِنَّ فِي ذَٰلِكَ لَآيَاتٍ لِقَوْمٍ يَتَفَكَّرُونَ ﴿٢١﴾سورة الروم 21

 “O mankind, fear your Lord, who created you from one soul and created from it its mate and dispersed from both of them many men and women.
 And fear Allah, through whom you ask one another, and the wombs.
 Indeed Allah is ever, over you, an Observer.”(Quran An-Nisa 4:1).